 The predictability of business law and courts in Delaware enables corporations and LLCs to structure their businesses confidently.
 This consistent high degree of certainty and integrity delivers added value to business owners.
 Delaware offers great protection even when only one individual serves as the Director, President, Secretary, Treasurer and sole shareholder of a corporation or the sole member and manager of an LLC.

 Lastly, the Delaware Division of Corporations’ office provides outstanding customer service.
 This includes options for expedited document approval and filing in as little as 30 minutes.
 The Secretary of State of Delaware runs two shifts to maintain extended hours to keep the filing office open well-past regular business hours.
 Unlike the stereotypical image of government service as slow, unpleasant, and ineffective, the Delaware Division of Corporations consistently delivers efficient, quality service with you and your business as their priority.

 Best for You, Best for Your Business

 When you choose your business’s legal home, you would be wise to file in Delaware.
-Only Delaware offers the outstanding protection of both superior statutes and courts, helping to ensure your assets remain protected and your decisions respected, whether a corporation or an LLC.
+Only Delaware offers the outstanding protection of both superior laws and courts, helping to ensure your assets remain protected and your decisions respected, whether a corporation or an LLC.
 Delaware provides ease both at start-up and in operation as only Delaware offers such an incomparable level of service and support.
-Therefore, when incorporating you should choose Delaware as the legal home of your corporation or LLC with confidence, because for business, Delaware is the first state.
+Therefore, when incorporating you should choose Delaware as the legal home of your corporation or LLC with confidence because for business, Delaware is the first state.